Share

 Indication

-• Removal of the CytoSorb cartridge (e.g. from the Heart Lung Machine) and reinstallation into another system is not permitted for hygienic reasons.
+• Removal of the CytoSorb cartridge from one extracorporeal system (e.g., a heart–lung machine or ECMO system) and reinstallation into another system is not permitted, for hygienic and safety reasons.

 Indication Therapy control